dennisbrowngerminiasi/omega-bull-data-manager/Arch/high-level-arch.md

 2. The in-memory quote cache is refreshed with the most recent bar for each ticker.
 3. The snapshot state is updated with the current epoch and timestamp.
-4. The NDJSON server serves client requests using only the quote cache and snapshot state for O(1) lookups.
+4. `main.py` starts the NDJSON server alongside the shared dictionary service, serving client requests using only the quote cache and snapshot state for O(1) lookups.

 This separation keeps historical data in shared memory while enabling fast, thread-safe quote retrieval over the network.